dhongu/deltatech/deltatech_list/README.rst

 Functions:
  - Keep selection after sorting
  - Display a legend button in the list view.
-The legend is extracted from the action-help field if it defines a tag with id "legend".
+The legend is extracted from the action's help field if it contains a tag with id "legend".